-Funded by the United States Department of Agriculture (USDA), WIC provides nutrition education, breastfeeding promotion and support, referrals for family resources, and free supplemental foods for pregnant mothers and eligible low-income families.
+Funded by the United States Department of Agriculture (USDA), WIC supports healthy pregnancies, birth outcomes, growth and development for mothers, babies, and young children by providing nutritious foods, healthy eating education, breastfeeding support, and referrals for family resources for eligible families.

 The WIC nutrition program is a short-term plan designed to influence lifetime healthy eating and other healthy behaviors in this focused, high-risk population.
-Our nutrition plan provides healthy foods to those who need it the most.
-With the help of WIC, mothers, infants, and children are provided with nutritious foods like fruits and vegetables as well as other supportive resources.
+Our nutrition plan provides healthy foods to those who need them the most.
+With the help of WIC, mothers, infants, and children are provided with nutritious foods such as fruits, vegetables, whole grains, and legumes as well as other supportive resources.

 About Heluna Health

 PHFE WIC is a program of Heluna Health, a national leader in providing program and support services to optimize population health.
 The agency offers a full range of program development, personnel, financial, and grant management support to researchers and universities, public-private consortia, government agencies, private companies, and community nonprofits that ensure the health and well-being of our communities.

 PHFE WIC’s Impact